 All certified coaches receive similar training, so a certified life coach may be able to help you identify your interests and strengths, work through challenges in your workplace and with your career, and start moving toward a new career.

 However, coaching is a pretty saturated market — which means that you, as the client, have the advantage of being discerning about who you hire.
-Outside of generalist life coaches, there are plenty of specialized career coaches who are particularly passionate about career transformation.
-That passion may be the difference you need to identify and create a more fulfilling career path.
+Outside of generalist life coaches, there are plenty of specialized career coaches (like me!) who are particularly passionate about career transformation.
+That passion can make all the difference for you to identify and create a fulfilling career path that truly fits you.

 Scroll to Top